mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date: 20.02.2017:
+* No "genericxyz" functions any more in the LinAlg functions.

 Date: 18.02.2017:
 * Added a progress functionality to SVD
 * Changed threading in SVD: Throwing more threads at the plane rotations seems to help :)